joons5834/backend-survival/week1/HTTP.md

 ### HTTP is stateless

 * There is no link between two requests carried out in the same connection
-* ,which means clients has to tell a server who they are every time they send requests.
+* ,which means clients have to tell servers who they are every time they send requests.
   * cookie: a piece of information that keeps exchanged between a client and a server
     1. A server sends a cookie to a client.
     1. A client(web browser) may keep the cookie.